MesterMan03/Bedlessbot/README.md

 This will create an empty `data.db` SQLite database file in the root directory with the correct tables set up.

+Then set up .env by following the instructions in `.env.example`.

 To run:

 ```bash